Creutzfeldt - Jakob disease (CJD)

 Ninety percent to 95% of people with CJD die within 3 to 12 months after symptoms start.
 A few people with the disease survive more than 2 years.

 Cases of CJD caused by medical procedures, or by eating infected animal meat, are even more rare.
+But they are preventable.
 Health care professionals minimize the risk by handling the fluids and tissues of patients with CJD with extreme caution, and by using special sterilization methods to disinfect equipment.
 Likewise, new precautions have been taken by the beef farming and beef processing industry.
 These precautions have helped to make the risk of infection from eating beef exceedingly small.

 Blood banks have put additional restrictions on blood donors.
 Blood banks in the United States now turn away blood donations from people who have lived in the United Kingdom for three months or longer from 1980 through 1996.